microsoft/confidential-ai/inference/README.md

 ```
 Setting the ```http_proxy``` environment variable redirects all HTTP traffic via the proxy, which establishes an attested TLS connection with the server.
 All subsequent requests and responses are encrypted with keys negotiatiated after the server has proven that it is running in a confidential container instance with a complaint UVM kernel and expected container security policy.

-If all goes well, you should receive an inference response as follows.
+If all goes well and the inferencing service meets the configured attestation policy, you should receive an inference response as follows.
 ```
 Request 0, batch size 1
 Image '../../images/mug.jpg':